-DevOps and automation can provide consistency across repetitive tasks through configuring an automation tool, and removing the threat of human error.
-It can increase the speed of the team from code integration to application deployment.
-It also creates a much more reliable and stable system due to the improved collaboration.
-This also sees a reduction in errors from miscommunication.
+DevOps and automation can provide consistency across repetitive tasks by configuring an automation tool and removing the threat of human error.
+As well as increase the speed of the team from code integration to application deployment.
+It also creates a much more reliable and stable system due to improved collaboration.
+Therefore this sees a reduction in errors from miscommunication.

 Automating processes are scalable when managing multiple applications, and/or environments, all while remaining consistent.
-Teams have a better understanding of the product due to having access to data about product performance from end-users.
-Thus then being able to develop a strategy to solve any pain points or errors occurring.
+As a result, teams have a better understanding of the product due to having access to data about product performance from end-users.
+Thus being able to develop a strategy to solve any pain points or errors occurring.

 It is believed that DevOps will evolve further in the coming years.
 It has been predicted that security will be baked in early, with many businesses adopting DevSecOps.
 Which focuses on the integration of a security component into the DevOps process.
 This has seen an increase in focus due to the rapid increase in remote working, which heightened security threats businesses face.

-Another prediction is that business people will become part of the team, seeing greater collaboration to help business adapt to digitalisation.
-With the use of citizen developers working directly with low code automation tools they can build whole interfaces, and resolve integration issues all within the same platform.
+Another prediction is that business people will become part of the team, seeing greater collaboration to help businesses adapt to digitalisation.
+With the use of citizen developers working directly with low code automation tools, they can build whole interfaces, and resolve integration issues all within the same platform.

 Automated processes will invade the DevOps ecosystem even more with autonomous DevOps automation.
-It is robotic process automation tools that help with automation of manual and error-prone tasks for greater even productivity.
-This teamed with AIOps, which provides seamless operational feedback, and automated bug fixes will remove most human involvement.
+It is a robotic process automation tool that helps with the automation of manual and error-prone tasks for greater even productivity.
+As a result and teamed with AIOps, which provides seamless operational feedback, and automated bug fixes will remove most human involvement.

-There will also be an increased use and advancement in Infrastructure Automation (IA) tools.
-These IaaS or iPaaS environments provide secure infrastructure where teams can plan and execute self-service integrations, and automations.
+Finally, there will also be an increased use and advancement in Infrastructure Automation (IA) tools.
+These IaaS or iPaaS environments provide a secure infrastructure where teams can plan and execute self-service integrations and automation.

 Cyclr as an automation tool, how can it help your DevOps?

-Cyclr, is an embedded integration platform as a service.
-The platform has a library of API connectors that can be used to create integrated automations.
+Cyclr is an embedded integration platform as a service.
+The platform has a library of API connectors that can be used to create integrated automation.
 It can be used as an online solution to take the weight off a DevOps engineer’s shoulders.
-It is a low code integration tool that enables anyone in a DevOps team to handle automations and integrations.
+With low-code integration tools, anyone in a DevOps team can handle automation and integrations.

-Using Cyclr means you can reduce the hours spent on repetitive tasks, lighten the software teams load, and remove developer backlog.
-It allows you to serve your customers needs, and focus on your main product and improving your infrastructure.
-Cyclr has been designed for implementation via a private cloud infrastructure and you’ll not even notice it there.
+Using Cyclr means you can reduce the hours spent on repetitive tasks, lighten the software teams’ load, and remove developer backlog.
+As a result, you can serve your customer’s needs, and focus on your main product and improve your infrastructure.
+Cyclr has been designed for implementation via private cloud infrastructure and you’ll not even notice it there.

-Software has become an integral part of any business.
+The software has become an integral part of any business.
 Its usage is only ever going to increase with digitisation being adopted by businesses around the world.
-It has established a culture of open communication and enhanced collaboration.
+DevOps has established a culture of open communication and enhanced collaboration.
 Resulting in the ability to better respond to customer needs, increase confidence in the applications that they build and achieve business goals faster.

-A DevOps toolchain are the tools and technology that enable previously siloed development and operation teams to collaborate across the product lifecycle.
-These tools can help tackle DevOps capabilities such as collaboration, continuous integration, automation, and continuous delivery.
+A DevOps toolchain is the tools and technology that enable previously siloed development and operation teams to collaborate across the product lifecycle.
+As a result, these tools help tackle DevOps capabilities such as collaboration, continuous integration, automation, and continuous delivery.

 – Jira Software